Has anyone ever insultingly told you that you have the memory of a goldfish?

 This is backed up by the facts.

-Take, for example, a 15 year old student named Rory from Australia who did a simple experiment.
+Take, for example, a 15 year old student named Rory from Australia who did a simple experiment to test goldfish memory capabilities.

 The boy then waited nearly a week before putting the red Lego back in again.